sckaff/neat/docs/plan.md

 - Mindless intelligence.
 A purely numerical solution beat the best chess player at the time, that could tell you “the way he plays”.
 - Optimize things that are non-differentiable and have a very long time horizon (meta learning, sparse exploration problems)
 - The necessity for a broader theoretical understanding of learning in machines.

+## Additional commentary

+- For ARC
+  - What information must we take from training?
+  - Symmetric it seems, so rotation generates more training data
+  - How to find symmetries inside image?
+    - This must be instant – that means, without using deep learning, it really shouldn't be hard